Emmanuel Sanders Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 - This week Sanders will face the NFL's 18th-ranked pass defense (263.3 yards allowed per game).

-- At 2.3 passing TDs conceded per game, the Colts defense is ranked 32nd in the NFL.
+- At 2.3 passing TDs allowed per game, the Colts defense is ranked 32nd in the league.

 Recent Performances

-- In last week's matchup with the Jets, Sanders caught two passes for 27 yards while being targeted two times.
+- In last week's matchup with the Jets, Sanders reeled in two passes for 27 yards while being targeted two times.

-- Sanders has grabbed six passes (14 targets) for 92 yards (30.7 per game) in his last three games.
+- During his last three games, Sanders' 14 targets have resulted in six catches for 92 yards (30.7 ypg).

 Sanders' Buffalo Teammates